Epiforge/Gear/README.md

 }
 ```

-Ahh, but what about exceptions, bruh?
+Ahh, but what about exceptions?
 Well, active expressions expose a `Fault` property and raise `PropertyChanged` events for it, but... you don't really see those active expressions as an Active Query caller, do ya?
 For that reason, Active Query introduces the `INotifyElementFaultChanges` interface, which is implemented by `ActiveEnumerable<T>`, `ActiveLookup<TKey, TValue>`, and `ActiveValue<T>`.
 You may subscribe to its `ElementFaultChanging` and `ElementFaultChanged` events to be notified when an active expression runs into a problem.